Sectarianism in Lebanon: Sectarianism and Gender

 Scholars such as Mikdashi highlight the intersectionality of sectarianism and gender.
 Mikdashi introduced the term 'sextarianism' to describe the effects of gender and sect in jurisprudence and state organisation, often to the disadvantage of women.
 According to Mikdashi, this can be traced back to the 1932 census in Lebanon, where patriarchal ideals were enshrined in legal codes.
 An example of sextarianism in Lebanon is the citizenship right which is patrilineal.
-To reflect the effects of 'sextarianism', Mikdashi reflect on the relationship between "sex" and "sect" in Lebanese law through the process where citizenship and sectarian membership is granted by the personal status courts in Lebanon.
+To reflect the effects of 'sextarianism', Mikdashi reflect on the relationship between "sex" and "sect" in Lebanese law through the process where citizenship and sectarian membership is mediated by the personal status courts in Lebanon.
 As such courts follow recognized religious law (depending on the recognized sect the court represents), rights between spouses Mikdashi argues are unequal to women, leading Lebanese citizens to covert to other officially recognized sects that grant them legal and practical advantages in matters such as inheritance and divorce rights.
 Such effects, according to Mikdashi are also evident in the legal status and rights of children of Lebanese citizens, where the conversion of the father has much more legal implications than of the mother.